chrsdietz/Documentation/_guides/custom-actions.markdown

 </blockquote>
 #### Add to Favorites
 <blockquote>
-  <p>To favorite the Chill Evenings playlist, after the beep… say, “Add to Favorites”</p>
+  <p>To favorite this playlist, after the beep… say, “Add to Favorites”</p>
 </blockquote>
 #### Start Free Trial
 <blockquote>